dkarczmarski/go-kweb-lang/README.md

 # what is it

-... initially, **go-kweb-lang** was my private tool that helped me keep the translation content for the [kubernetes/website](https://github.com/kubernetes/website) project up to date, specifically for the *language directory* `content/pl` compared to the *original* in `content/en`. when I realized that this tool effectively helped me detect files requiring updates, I thought it could be generalized to work for all languages and made the project public so that everyone contributing to the *kubernetes/website* project could benefit from it.
+**go-kweb-lang** was my private tool that helped me keep the translation content for the [kubernetes/website](https://github.com/kubernetes/website) project up to date, specifically for the *language directory* `content/pl` compared to the *original* in `content/en`. when I realized that this tool effectively helped me detect files requiring updates, I thought it could be generalized to work for all languages and made the project public so that everyone contributing to the *kubernetes/website* project could benefit from it.

 **go-kweb-lang** is a tool written in pure *go*, designed to assist teams creating and maintaining translations for the *kubernetes/website* project. this tool provides a live dashboard showing which *language files* need to be updated and exactly what updates have occurred in the original content since the last version of the *language file*. an *update* is defined as one or more commits made after the last modification date of the *language file*. this tool also provides convenient *update* links to the GitHub repository pages, allowing you to easily view detailed information about the changes in commits and related pull requests.

+**go-kweb-lang** helps best when you keep your translation files structure aligned with the *original* file structure.
+I keep the original formatting, comments, and everything else to ensure synchronization by line numbers between the *original* and *translation* files. thanks to this, when you see update commit, you only need the diff view to know exactly where to make the update. for example: PR [42502](https://github.com/kubernetes/website/pull/42502/files) for the *original* file and synchronization PR [50332](https://github.com/kubernetes/website/pull/50332/files) for the *translation*.

-the running tool is available at: http://kweb-lang.smallforge.dev, and its data is refreshed every 1 minute.
+the running tool is available at: https://kweb-lang.smallforge.dev, and its data is refreshed every 1 minute.

 ### main features

 - detects changed files with a detailed list of updates
 - detects files that existed but have been removed from the `content/en` directory
+- matches submitted pull requests with the `language/{lang_code}` label to the relevant files
 - continuously refreshes data (every 1 minute)
-- matches submitted pull requests with the `language/{lang_code}` label to the relevant files

 # how it works